 College employees can access a Campus Religious Holidays public calendar that has all the dates noted to ease in scheduling when using Outlook Calendars.
 This can be overlayed with your personal calendar to automatically show holidays recognized by campus.

-Accessing the Campus Religious Holidays calendar in Outlook for Windows:
+Accessing the Campus Religious Community calendar in Outlook for Windows:

 - In Outlook, click the icon to open the Folder List (This should be at the bottom of the left hand navigation pane and looks like a small folder)